SDLT 3% surcharge on inherited properties

 The three years is counted from the date the beneficiary becomes entitled to the interest.
 Usually this would be the date the property is transferred to the beneficiary.

 The executors may be able to delay the administration of the estate because an interest in an un-administered estate is not a major interest.
 Kirstie would therefore extend the three year period of grace, although the Revenue would generally argue for early closure.

 For further information…

 The additional 3% SDLT charge can catch transactions which might not have been expected to be caught.
 There are some complications with first time buyers’ relief.
-For more about that relief see HERE [link to document 9] For further information on estate planning please contact Alison Craggs or for SDLT advice, please contact John Shallcross.
+For more about that relief see HERE.
+For further information on estate planning please contact Alison Craggs or for SDLT professional advice, please contact John Shallcross.

 This blog is intended for general information purposes only and does not constitute legal or professional advice.
 Advice should be sought before proceeding with any transaction.